With this Australia unit study, kindergarten students will experience Australia with a week’s worth of activities, stories, and games.

 The bottles should be placed in a high spot with their lids removed so the water can evaporate and students can view how the sediment has settled.
 If it seems the water will take too long to evaporate, speed things along by placing a pin prick hole on the bottom of the bottle and leaving it overnight in a sink or standing in a shallow pan.
 You can also try a dry version of this same experiment using flour, sugar, pepper, decorative sugar, and test tubes.

-Art: Australian Aboriginal Art – View samples of aborigine animal artwork.
-Aborigine artwork, which depicts much of the natural life of Australia, often uses patterns of dots, lines, and swirls.
+Art: Australian Aboriginal Art – View samples of Aboriginal animal artwork.
+Aboriginal artwork, which depicts much of the natural life of Australia, often uses patterns of dots, lines, and swirls.
 Provide students with a reproducible of a native animal of Australia.
-Demonstrate how students can use finger paint to place a pattern of dots and parallel lines around and within the animal to create their own version of Aborigine art.
+Demonstrate how students can use finger paint to place a pattern of dots and parallel lines around and within the animal to create their own version.

 Social Studies: Australia is made up of six states and two territories.
 The states are Western Australia, South Australia, Queensland, New South Wales, Victoria, Tasmania; the territories are Northern Territory and Australian Capital Territory.
 The Australian capital of Canberra is located in the Australian Capital Territory.
 Compare a map of Australia to a map of the United States.